hertzmann/hertzmann.github.io/_posts/2022-3-17-photography-is-not-objective.md

 # What is a picture?

 Pictures defy simple explanation.
-Psychologists and philosophers have proposed all sorts of glib ways to understand images: they are purely a cultural construct; they are purely a science of illusionary optics.
+Past psychologists and philosophers have proposed all sorts of glib ways to understand images: some have argued they are _purely_ a cultural construct, others have claimed they are  a an objective science of optics.
 Understanding how pictures work is far more complicated than this; they are a complex product of culture, biology, optics, evolution, and personal experience.
 To deny any aspect of these, whether the biological basis of vision or the cultural effects of different modes of communication, is to miss some aspects of picture-making.
 To assume that photography is something set apart from painting and drawing is to mistake the nature of photography.

 Vision and perception play important roles in picturemaking, but each picture we make is an act of construction, an act of creation, an act of deliberate communication.
 Just like a story, a picture can be truthful or deceptive or creative or imaginative&mdash;or even all of these things all at once.